-This cottage and its curtilage were originally part of the land parcel Bill McLachlan purchased from John Rose and on which he constructed the Australiana Pioneer Village.
+This cottage and its curtilage were originally part or the land parcel Bill McLachlan purchased from John Rose and on which he constructed the Australiana Pioneer Village.
+It is an integral part of the Australiana Pioneer Village concept and curtilage but is not specifically part of this listing because Rose Cottage is already on the State Heritage Register and Hawkesbury City Council has given a permanent lease of the Cottage to the Rose Family.